ActiveThis profile is actively maintained

 The Hambach open-cast mine (Hambacher Tagebau), owned by RWE, is located in North Rhine-Westphalia, Germany.
 The mine is the largest open-cast mine of Western Europe: it covers a surface of 8 by 10 kilometres and is around 500 metres deep.
 The mine has a coal output of 40 million tonnes per year and its operations make use of the largest automated machinery in the world (220 metres long, 96 metres high, 13,500 tonnes heavy).

-Together with the coal outputs from Garzweiler and Inden - two other open-cast lignite mines in the area that are also owned by RWE - the Hambach mine's output is good for the production of 40% of the current power consumption of North Rhine-Westphalia.
+Together with the coal outputs from Garzweiler and Inden - two other open-cast lignite mines in the area that are also owned by RWE - the Hambach mine's output is enough to produce 40% of the current power consumption of North Rhine-Westphalia.
 RWE has extraction rights for the mine until 2040.

 Why this profile?